Delhi–Mumbai Expressway: Route alignment

 At the Delhi end, the Delhi–Mumbai Expressway has two main entry/exit points: DND Flyway, Maharani Bagh in Delhi and Alipur village, north of Sohna in Haryana.
-Traffic coming from both ends and moving towards Vadodara/ Mumbai will merge at the double trumpet interchange with KMP Expressway in Khalilpur village (Nuh district) of Haryana.
+Traffic coming from both ends and moving towards Vadodara / Mumbai will merge at the double trumpet interchange with KMP Expressway at Khalilpur village (Nuh district) of Haryana.
 The greenfield alignment is as follows: